ortophius/cross-params/Readme.md

 	    }
     }

-In this example you can run `npm run cross --version`, which whill lead to calling `yarn --version`
+In this example you can run `npm run cross --version`, which will lead to calling `yarn --version`

 Happy hacking!